guidokl/PwshBkp/README.md

 - **Restore item** – choose one user-dir item to restore.
 - **Restore all** – restores all user-dir items.
 - **Note:** You must unzip if you only have a `.zip`; restore works on folders.

 ---

-## ⚙️ Safe to Edit

-- Edit `$IncludePaths` to add or remove items.
-- Restore never deletes files; it copies over using `robocopy`, preserving timestamps and attributes.

----